Elder Law can be Very Complex. Here are

 Medicare: Medicare is a federally funded and administered health insurance program for folks over age 65 years old.
-There are no financial qualifications for Medicare, just an age requirement.
+There are no financial qualifications for Medicare.
 For a senior in need of nursing home care, Medicare may only pay for up to one hundred days of skilled care.
-This limited benefit applies only if you have had a minimum hospital stay of three days and if you have been transferred into a nursing home for skilled care, such as physical rehabilitation following a hip fracture.
-Only the first 20 days are completely covered.
-Thereafter, a deductible applies which may be paid under your Medicare Part B supplemental insurance policy, if you have purchased one.
+This limited benefit applies only if you have first been admitted to a hospital for treatment of an illness or injury and if you have been transferred into a nursing home for skilled care, such as physical rehabilitation following a hip fracture.
+Medicare pays 100% for the first 20 days of skilled care.
+Thereafter, a 20% deductible applies which may be paid under your Medicare supplemental health insurance policy, if you have purchased one.
+The number of approved skilled care days will depend upon your ability to participate in the skilled therapy and whether the therapy continues to be beneficial to your recovery.

 Medicaid: Medicaid is a federally funded health insurance program administered by each state.
 Assuming that medical eligibility for nursing home care has been established, Medicaid will pay for nursing home care only if the senior meets certain financial requirements.
-Generally, you are financially eligible for Medicaid paid nursing home care if your countable assets are less than $2,000 and your monthly income is less than the monthly Medicaid reimbursement rate.
+Generally, you are financially eligible for Medicaid paid nursing home care if your countable assets are less than $2,000 and your monthly income is less than the monthly Medicaid reimbursement rate for the particular facility.

 Generally, there is a “gap” between where Medicare stops paying and Medicaid starts paying.
 This “gap” is often filled by privately paying for care.
 This process is often referred to as “spending-down” the senior’s assets.
 Once the senior’s lifesavings has been spent down to $2,000, Medicaid will pick up the nursing home bill, unless a transfer penalty applies.